-Thea Hilhorst, Senior Land Governance Specialist with The World Bank, said efforts to switch crops benefitted some land owners, "but they were working I think with sharecroppers who were losing out, because they were no longer needed for the new crops”.
+A senior specialist with The World Bank said efforts to switch crops benefitted some land owners, "but they were working I think with sharecroppers who were losing out, because they were no longer needed for the new crops”.

 “And then what did they do?
 They went to other areas, public land where no one was there, and there you saw opium cultivation expanding in a kind of desert land...
 So yes it worked for one group, but others were excluded and they still needed that livelihood so you need a much broader picture."

-Mustafa Aria is Aid Management Director for the Afghan Ministry of Finance.
-He told capacity4dev that no crop can compete with the poppy as an income-generating cash crop, where traffickers pay farmers up front and farmers do not need to worry about storage.
+A representative of the Afghan Ministry of Finance told capacity4dev that no crop can compete with the poppy as an income-generating cash crop, where traffickers pay farmers up front and farmers do not need to worry about storage.

 "Most of the programmes were focused on introducing alternative crops, providing capacity building to the farmers, also a lot of public awareness media campaigns to inform them about the negative impact of growing drugs on the society, on security and so on.
 But to be honest, if you are poor and you are hungry those are secondary considerations.
 The first consideration is to put food on the table."